Map Source: Bethany World Prayer Center

 The Khalka language is largely intelligible with the standard spoken by most Mongols in China.
 Speakers from the two countries have little trouble understanding each other; however, one linguist points out that the two languages "have important phonological and loan differences."

 The Khalka keep "carefully preserved genealogies to prove they are descendants of Genghis Khan."
-For centuries they were ruled by a hereditary line of nobles and princes, until they were stripped of power by the Mongolian and Chinese Communist governments this century.
+For centuries they were ruled by a hereditary line of nobles and princes, until they were stripped of power by the Mongolian and Chinese communist governments.

 The greatest festival of the year for all Mongols is nadam, a word meaning "amusement."
 Mongols from far and wide gather for horse racing, wrestling, and other fun and games.